c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 This post focuses on the minimal Vim configuration and the editing techniques I use most frequently when working with Kubernetes YAML manifests.
 The goal is not to master Vim, but to learn a small set of commands to improve your editing speed during the exam.

+## Vim: A Necessary Evil

-Although the exam workstation includes [VSCodium](https://vscodium.com/), every exam task requires you to connect to remote Ubuntu nodes via SSH, where [VSCodium](https://vscodium.com/) is not available.
-As a result, becoming comfortable with Vim is a necessary evil for good performance in the CKA, CKAD, and CKS exams.
+While the exam workstation includes [VSCodium](https://vscodium.com/), every task takes place on remote nodes over SSH.
+Copying and pasting manifests into a local GUI editor is a trap that will drain your time.

+Love it or hate it, getting comfortable with Vim is essential for working fast enough to pass the CKA, CKAD, and CKS.

 ## Vim Configuration